rust-lang/cargo/src/doc/book/src/03-02-manifest.md

 #### The `build` field (optional)

-This field specifies a file in the repository which is a [build script][1] for building native code.
+This field specifies a file in the project root which is a [build script][1] for building native code.
 More information can be found in the build script [guide][1].